 Increased Sense of Safety

-The first part is that thanks to the radar, I know what’s happening behind me.
+The first part is that I know what’s happening behind me.
 Sometimes, you can’t hear cars coming from a distance due to the wind noise.
 The radar shows me approaching vehicles even before I have a chance to hear them.

 TIP: You may also be interested in these bicycle safety tips for the 21st century.

 If I ride on my road bike with radar, drivers also seem to give me more space when overtaking me.
 This is great because if the car overtakes you closely, it may result in a crash.
+However, this does not mean you should rely entirely on this device.
+Although Varia is reliable, you will get the following warnings during pairing.

 Battery Life